agam/agam-old.github.io/source/_posts/2014-08-04-scala-slash-haskell-slash-go.markdown

 Anyway, I'm still working through these videos and I've yet to build anything half-way complex with it, so take all this with a grain of salt.

 One open question I do have is whether Scala benefits from subtyping (which Haskell lacks).
 I've heard/read many viewpoints on this but haven't come to a conclusion yet ...

+**Update**: I got some feedback to the effect of "you're an idiot, you should just drop everything and use Go instead", so I'm going to try that for a while and report back in ... many months?
+Maybe.